JuanCS96/IMUcap/README.md

 ### Second screen
 <div>
-    <p><br> In the second screen, tap on Edit ✏️ and enter a recording filename.
+    <p><br> On the second screen, tap on Edit ✏️ and enter a recording filename.
 While not recording, filename can be changed at         any time. <br></p>
     <p><br> Select the desired joints to measure.
 Up to six joints can be choosen.
 Note that the selected joints must match the segments defined in the sensor configuration. <br></p>
     <img src="https://github.com/JuanCS96/IMUcap/blob/main/images/second.jpg" style="height: 30%; width:30%;"/>
     <p><br> Press on Start and follow instructions.
 A sensor calibration will be performed first.
 Place the sensors together on a flat surface with the Z axes poitting up and the X axes heading in the same direction. </p>